Getting Ready for Bariatric Surgery

 (608) 890-7218 (fax)

-The UW Health Medical and Surgical Weight Management Program offers our patients the means to lose weight safely, restore health and improve quality-of-life.
+The UW Health Surgical Weight Management Program offers our patients the means to lose weight safely, restore health and improve quality-of-life.
 We believe the most important aspect of weight loss is improved health after surgery or medical therapy

 Getting Ready for Bariatric Surgery